Siddharttiwari/Staycatin_tableau_Project/README.md

 This Tableau project analyzes booking and pricing trends on **StayCatin.com**, a platform for booking short-term vacation properties (similar to Airbnb).

-As a **Business Analyst**, my role was to generate actionable insights for management using data related to properties, reviews, pricing, and earnings.
+As a **Analyst**, my role was to generate actionable insights for management using data related to properties, reviews, pricing, and earnings.

 ---